ozywuli/web-developer-reference/docs/questions/what-is-the-difference-between-for-and-while-loop.md

 ---
-title: 'What is the difference between for and while loop?'
+title: "What is the difference between for and while loop?"
 date: 03-28-2018
 ---